-If your business has operated for only part of any of those years, you must use a reasonable estimate of what your turnover would have been if you were in business for the full year.
+If you carried on a business for only part of the income year, your turnover is worked out using a reasonable estimate of what the turnover would have been if you had carried on the business for the whole of the income year.
+This includes winding up the business.